github/docs/data/reusables/developer-site/pull_request_forked_repos_link.md

 {% endnote %}

-When you create a pull request from a forked repository to the base repository, {{ site.data.variables.product.prodname_dotcom }} sends the `pull_request` event to the base repository and no pull request events occur on the forked repository.
+When you create a pull request from a forked repository to the base repository, {% data variables.product.prodname_dotcom %} sends the `pull_request` event to the base repository and no pull request events occur on the forked repository.

 Workflows don't run on forked repositories by default.
 You must enable GitHub Actions in the **Actions** tab of the forked repository.